maxfieldk/TE-Seq/README.md

   cp workflow/conf_example conf
   ```
 ## Configure your analysis
   In order to run this pipeline, a number of configuration files must be edited to reflect your data and analytical decisions.
-Here I will walk you through the setup and runtime steps needed to execute the AREF and SRNA modules.
+Here I will walk you through the setup needed to execute the AREF and SRNA modules.

-  Modify the contents of conf/sample_table_srna.
+  Modify the contents of __conf/sample_table_srna.csv__.
+You provide two mandatory columns "sample_names" (e.g. Profiferating_1) and "condition" (e.g. Proliferating), and optionally meta-data variables, such as "batch" (which will be used to batch correct the differential expression analysis and provide batch-corrected counts, e.g. A).
 Make sure sample names do not start with numbers; add an X in front if they do.
-- If you have added meta-data columns to your sample_table_srna which you would like to be represented as ordered factors in downstream visualizations (e.g. you are studying Alzheimer's samples and want Braak stage I to be followed by stages II, III, etc. in your plots), modify the contents of conf/sample_table_source.R as suggested in the commented out code block
+  If you have added meta-data columns to your sample_table_srna which you would like to be represented as ordered factors in downstream visualizations (e.g. you are studying Alzheimer's samples and want Braak stage I to be followed by stages II, III, etc. in your plots), modify the contents of __conf/sample_table_source.R__ as suggested in the commented out code block of the script.

-- Modify the contents of conf/config.yaml.
-- This files contents determine the way in which the pipeline is run.
+Modify the contents of __conf/config.yaml__.
+This file's contents determine the way in which the pipeline is run.

-- In the "srna" section, make sure that the values associated with the keys: "samples", "contrast", "library_type" are set.
+In the __"srna" section__, make sure that the values associated with the keys: "samples", "levels", "contrast", "library_type" are set. "samples" should be a list with every sample you plan to run the analysis on.
+Each value in "samples" and "levels" needs to have a corresponding entry in conf/sample_table_srna.csv, where "samples" corresponds to "sample_name", "levels" to "condition". "contrast" determines which contrasts are run in the differential expression analysis (e.g. if you have 9 samples spanning conditions A, B, and C, you can provide any or all of the following contrasts: "condition_B_vs_A", "condition_C_vs_A", "condition_C_vs_B".
+The condition which follows the _vs_ is the base comparator of the contrast, i.e. it is what the first condition is compared to.

 Then if you have genesets of interest, you can modify the "genesets_for_gsea" and "genesets_for_heatmaps" keys, adding a key-value pair for your geneset of interest.
 Please use gmt format for the former and a list of gene symbols in a text file for the latter (you can look at the provided genesets in the resources/ directory for further guidance).

-- In the "aref" section, locate the comment "#USER PROVIDED ANNOTATIONS - CHANGE PATHS AS NEEDED" and do as instructed.
+In the __"aref" section__, locate the comment "#USER PROVIDED ANNOTATIONS - CHANGE PATHS AS NEEDED" and do as instructed.
 This set of annotations is all that you will need to provide to the pipeline, and consists of: (example urls to fetch the T2T-HS1 human reference are provided in parentheses)
 - A reference genome (wget https://hgdownload.soe.ucsc.edu/goldenPath/hs1/bigZips/hs1.fa.gz)
-  logseq.order-list-type:: number
 - The repeatmasker.out file for this genome (wget https://hgdownload.soe.ucsc.edu/goldenPath/hs1/bigZips/hs1.repeatMasker.out.gz)
-  logseq.order-list-type:: number
 - Refseq gtf file (wget https://hgdownload.soe.ucsc.edu/goldenPath/hs1/bigZips/genes/hs1.ncbiRefSeq.gtf.gz)
-  logseq.order-list-type:: number
 - If using using nanopore reads to update your reference, a path to the repeatmasker executable on your system (https://www.repeatmasker.org/RepeatMasker/)
-  logseq.order-list-type:: number
 - Decompress all these files with the gunzip command, e.g.
-  logseq.order-list-type:: number
--
   ```
   gunzip hs1.fa.gz
   ```
-- This pipeline expects chromosome names to be in UCSC format ie. "chr1, chr2, ...".
+This pipeline expects chromosome names to be in UCSC format ie. "chr1, chr2, ...".
 You can easily inspect your annotation files to ensure they conform to this convention by using the following command:
   ```
   less {path_to_annotation}
   ```